Touille/ED-Warthog-Target-Script/README.md

 ### PIP:

-- [ ] Automatic PIP Mode When Deploy or Retract Hardpoints, Escape Fight, ...
+- [x] Automatic PIP Mode When Deploy or Retract Hardpoints, Escape Fight, Game Menu, ...
 (Setup In Settings File ON or OFF)
 - [x] PIP Management Hat Switch offering 8 different presets depending how long you hold down the button.

 ### PTT: